Do believers really go to Heaven when they die? The folly and conjecture of a conscious dead state... By Craig A. Olson

 where you are going" (Ecclesiastes 9:10).
 “Sheol” is the Hebrew word for “the place of the dead.”
 It is directly related to the English

 word “hole,” as in “hole in the ground,” or "the grave."
 It translates to "Hades" in the Greek New Testament.
-THIS is where man awaits his resurrection.
+THIS is where man

 Many dismiss the words of Solomon in Ecclesiastes because it doesn't fit their traditional agenda.
 If this picking and choosing is

 acceptable, anyone can rewrite the Bible.
 On the other hand, perhaps these words are true.
-They certainly fit with the remainder of
+They certainly do fit with the remainder of

 the Scriptures.
 Rejecting some of the Scriptures is an error people will regret in the worst way.

-Traditions are more important to the Partial Resurrectionist than the scriptures are.
+Traditions are more important to most believers than the Scriptures are.
 How important should traditions be to Christians?
+Did Christ

-Did Christ say anything about traditions while He was on earth?
+say anything about traditions while He was on earth?
 He mentioned it once.
-In Matthew 15:6, Jesus reprimanded the
+In Matthew 15:6, Jesus reprimanded the Pharisees

-Pharisees when He said, "You invalidate the word of God for the sake of your traditions."
-Therefore, we must be hostile to traditional
+when He said, "You invalidate the word of God for the sake of your traditions."
+Therefore, we must be hostile to traditional views,

 which are of men; and we must accept only Biblical views.

 On the day of His murder, Jesus told the 2nd crucified thief in Luke 23:43 that he would be with Him in paradise.
-To the chosen
+The earth will be

 reset to the paradise it once was before the fall.
 The paradise is the 1000-year millennial earthly kingdom, which will occur after the

 3.5-year great tribulation period.
 We pray for this kingdom to come in our Lord's prayer, and Christ will bring this kingdom on His day.